On the Unprovability of Circuit Size Bounds in Intuitionistic $\mathsf{S}^1_2$: Unprovability of Lower Bounds in IS12

-\begin{theorem}[Restatement of \Cref{thm:intro_refuters} Item (\emph{ii})] There is an integer $k \geq 1$ such that there is no refuter $R(1^n,E_n)$ for $\mathsf{SAT}_n$ against $E_n \in \mathsf{coNSIZE}[n^k]$ of nonuniform polynomial size which succeeds on every large enough input length. \end{theorem}
+\begin{thm}[Restatement of \Cref{thm:intro_refuters} Item (\emph{ii})] There is an integer $k \geq 1$ such that there is no non-uniform refuter $R(1^n,E_n)$ for $\mathsf{SAT}_n$ against $E_n \in \mathsf{coNSIZE}[n^k]$ of polynomial circuit size which succeeds on every large enough input length. \end{thm}